bherrschaft/apache-kafka-demo/README.md

-Kafka Transaction Processing Example
-This project demonstrates how to use Apache Kafka to send and consume text messages.
-Specifically, it simulates a scenario where bank transactions are sent to a Kafka topic by a producer and consumed by a consumer.
+Apache Kafka Demo: Transaction Producer and Consumer This project demonstrates how to create a Kafka producer to send text messages to a topic and a Kafka consumer to read those messages.
+The example simulates bank transactions and processes them using Kafka.

 Prerequisites
-Before running this project, ensure you have the following installed on your system:
+Docker: Ensure you have Docker installed on your machine.
+Install Docker

-Docker: Used to run Kafka and Zookeeper in containers.
-Docker Compose: Facilitates the setup of multi-container Docker applications.
-Miniconda/Anaconda: Used to create and manage a Python virtual environment.
-Python 3.7+: Ensure Python is installed for running the scripts.
+Python: Python 3.8 or higher installed on your machine.
+Install Python Anaconda (recommended): To manage your Python environment.
+Install Anaconda
+Kafka-Python: Kafka client for Python.
+This will be installed via the virtual environment.
 Project Setup
-1. Clone the Repository
+Clone the Repository

 bash
 Copy code
 git clone https://github.com/yourusername/apache-kafka-demo.git
 cd apache-kafka-demo
-2. Set Up and Activate the Python Virtual Environment Create a virtual environment using conda:
+Set Up the Python Environment

+Create a virtual environment using Conda: bash
-bash
 Copy code
 conda create --name kafka-env python=3.8 conda activate kafka-env
-Install the necessary Python dependencies:
+Install the necessary Python packages: bash

-bash
 Copy code
-pip install kafka-python six
+pip install kafka-python
-3. Start Kafka and Zookeeper
+Start Kafka Using Docker
-Kafka requires Zookeeper to run.
-You can start both services using Docker Compose.

-bash
+Ensure Docker is running.
+Navigate to your project directory and start Kafka: bash
 Copy code
 docker-compose up -d
-4. Create a Kafka Topic
-To create a Kafka topic named bank-transactions, run the following command:

-bash
+Verify that the Kafka and Zookeeper containers are running: bash
 Copy code
+docker ps
+Create a Kafka topic for transactions: bash
+Copy code
 docker exec -it <kafka-container-id> /opt/kafka/bin/kafka-topics.sh --create --topic bank-transactions --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1
-Replace <kafka-container-id> with the ID of your Kafka container, which you can find using docker ps.

-5. Run the Kafka Producer
+Run the Kafka Producer and Consumer
-The producer sends messages (bank transactions) to the bank-transactions topic.

-bash
+In one terminal window, run the producer: bash
 Copy code
 python transaction_producer.py
-6. Run the Kafka Consumer
-The consumer reads messages from the bank-transactions topic.

-bash
+In another terminal window, run the consumer: bash
 Copy code
 python transaction_consumer.py
-7. Stopping Kafka and Zookeeper
-Once you are done, you can stop Kafka and Zookeeper by bringing down the Docker containers:
+Shut Down Kafka

+To stop the Kafka services when you're done: bash
+Copy code
+docker-compose down
+Project Structure
+transaction_producer.py: Sends simulated bank transactions to the Kafka topic. transaction_consumer.py: Reads and processes the transactions from the Kafka topic. docker-compose.yml: Configuration file for Docker to set up Kafka and Zookeeper.
+How to Start and Stop Kafka
+Start Kafka:
 bash
 Copy code
+docker-compose up -d
+Stop Kafka:
+bash
+Copy code
 docker-compose down
-How It Works
-Producer: Sends a series of bank transactions (as JSON objects) to the bank-transactions Kafka topic.
-Consumer: Listens to the bank-transactions topic and processes the transactions as they arrive.
-Key Files
-docker-compose.yml: Configures and manages the Kafka and Zookeeper services using Docker. transaction_producer.py: Contains the code for producing (sending) messages to Kafka. transaction_consumer.py: Contains the code for consuming (reading) messages from Kafka.
-Additional Notes
+Notes
-Make sure Docker is running before starting Kafka and Zookeeper.
-If you encounter issues with the Python environment, double-check that you are using the correct virtual environment (kafka-env).
+Ensure that your Python environment is activated (conda activate kafka-env) when running the producer and consumer scripts.
+The project is configured to run in a development environment.
+Adjust the Docker and Python settings for production use as needed.
+License
+This project is licensed under the MIT License.